Welcome to the heart of NFL betting in New Jersey!

 Where can you bet on sports in New Jersey?

-If you can believe it, it’s been more than a year since the repeal of PASPA.
+If you can believe it, it’s almost a year and a half since the repeal of PASPA.
 That decision paved the way for legal sports betting in New Jersey.

 New Jersey casinos and racetracks were eager to launch land-based and online sportsbooks.
 As such, one online sportsbook quickly ballooned into 17.